diku-dk/futhark/docs/language-reference.rst

 Numeric values can be converted between different types by using the desired type name as a function.
 E.g., ``i32(1.0f32)`` would convert the floating-point number ``1.0`` to a 32-bit signed integer.
+Conversion from floating-point to integers is done by truncation.

 Boolean literals are written ``true`` and ``false``.
 These can also be converted to numbers (1 for true, 0 for false) by using the desired